twied/jumpvm/README.md

 ------

 * ![PaMa](res/icon16/preferences-desktop-multimedia.png "PaMa") PaMa
+	* The PaMa doesn't do static arrays.
+All arrays are considered dynamic.
+	* Case values must start at 0 and be continuous.
-	* The PaMa is not implemented yet.
+	* Input (`readln`) is not supported and does nothing.
 * ![MaMa](res/icon16/accessories-calculator.png "MaMa") MaMa
     * The MaMa doesn't do variable reordering in letrec expressions which makes it fail on certain valid programs.
 See `example2.mama`.
 * ![WiMa](res/icon16/internet-group-chat.png "WiMa") WiMa